codesardine/jak/README.md

 ## Introduction

-## This is a DEV Preview not fully finish but it works!
+## This is a DEV Preview not finish but it works!
+Development may be slow as i am working on other stuff!

+ JAK is an application build in Python 3 on top of GTK3 and Webkit2.
+ It is only dependent on PyGi module you should have it pre packaged in any linux distro!

- JAK is an application build in Python 3 on top of GTK3, Pygoject and Webkit2.
-You can write hybrid Web and Desktop applications on top of a webview, including but not limited to DOCKS, Widgets, or any other sort of apps, .
+You can write hybrid Web and Desktop applications on top of a webview, including but not limited to DOCKS, Widgets, or any other sort of apps.
  This works same way as Node Webkit or Electron with a few diferences.

 ## Faqs